Borvik/use-querystate/packages/use-querystate/readme.md

 Since this library originally used `react-router` the functions resemble those originally provided by that library.

-You can see an example of constructing the provider and it's use in the following files: `src/examples/historyProvider.tsx` and `src/index.tsx`.
+You can see an example of constructing the provider and it's use in the following files (from the main monorepo): `test-app/app/components/historyProvider.tsx` and `test-app/app/root.tsx`.

 ### **Syntax**
 > const [state, setState] = useQueryState(initialState[, options])